vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

 ![](/media/random-forest-post/dataset2-thresholds.svg)

 After trying all threshold for both $x$ and $y$, we'd see that the $x = 2$ split has the highest Gini Gain, so we'd make our root decision node use the $x$ feature with a threshold of $2$.
 We did it!
-Here's what we've got:
+Here's what we've got so far:

 ![](/media/random-forest-post/decision-tree2-build1.svg)